teamdelta2016/TeamDelta/Documentation/spec.md

 The user interface should also display facts and statistics relating to elderly drivers, for example while the simulation is loading.

 ####Driving Engine
+*This component contains the system logic.
+It is reponsible for getting and processing route information, fetching images and feeding them to the image processor, and interacting with the user interface.
+The core engine will be developed by Michael (approx. 15-20 hours), while the route planner will be developed by Basha (approx. 15-20 hours) and the image fetcher by Anthoney (approx. 10-15 hours).*

 The system will fetch and cache five images per location (two views from the front and one each from left, right and rear windows) along the expected path – this caching will reduce latency.

 It will also analyse the road map to find the orientation of the road as well as anticipate junctions and dead ends.